Naraina Pillai

-Narayana Pillai was a social entrepreneur and businessman, who spent most of his life in Singapore during the colonial period.
+Narayana Pillai (also spelled Narayana Pillay) was a social entrepreneur and businessman, who spent most of his life in Singapore during the colonial period.
 Of Tamil origins, he greatly contributed to the Tamil community in Singapore.

-Prior to 1819, Pillai (also spelled Narayana Pillay) worked in Penang, which was ruled by the British.
+Prior to 1819, Pillai worked in Penang, which was ruled by the British.
 There, he came into contact with Stamford Raffles, a senior official of the British East India Company, who was keen to establish a new trading post at the southern end of the Straits of Malacca.
 This resulted in the founding of modern Singapore in 1819.
 In Penang, Raffles persuaded Pillai to join him and to work at his new settlement.
-The date of his death is unknown.

 Early life

-Arrival in Singapore

 Pillai arrived in Singapore with Raffles in 1819 on the ship.

 Businesses

 With the establishment of a modern urban settlement in Singapore, Pillai noticed a boom in building works.
 He wrote to his contacts in Penang to send bricklayers, carpenters and cloth merchants to Singapore.
 He then established the island’s first brick kiln at what is now Tanjong Pagar.
 Through these efforts, he also became Singapore’s first building contractor.

 Pillai also ventured into the cotton goods trade where he sold these at Cross Street.
 In time, his shop became the largest and best known in town.
 However, a fire in 1822 destroyed his business, leaving him in debt to British merchants who had let him large volumes of cloth on credit.
 Pillai struggled to negotiate with his creditors, and also secured help from Raffles when the latter returned to visit Singapore.
 At land he obtained in Commercial Square (now Raffles Place), he erected new warehouses and rebuilt his business from scratch, eventually paying off his debts and remaking his wealth.